 Alternatively, more advanced students could be given the role of judge, voting to evaluate the claims of other students, and even commenting under a claim to explain their opinions.

-2. Give feedback through voting
+2. Give feedback to students by voting on their contributions

 Teachers can cast votes on students’ claims so students can see at a glance whether or not their claim has been successful in relation to the desired outcome.
 They can then independently reflect on ways to improve a claim, rather than relying solely on the teacher’s ideas.